 Thanks to the high concentration of hundreds of thousands of single cell organisms, some bays in Puerto Rico have a blue glow that is visible at night.
 When these tiny organisms, or “dinos”, come in contact with other objects, they release a blue glowing light.
 Depending on your appetite for adventure, there are two different sites that offer the best opportunities to see this natural phenomenon.

 If you want to stay on the main land, then you can explore the bioluminescence at Laguna Grande in Fajardo.
-About 75 minutes from San Juan, a variety of tours are available including a nighttime kayak tour which is offered by Enchanted Eco Tours.
-After a safety briefing, all travelers are provided a life jacket and led to the bay where you can kayak and immerse yourself in the blue glow for close to two hours.
+About 75 minutes from San Juan, a variety of tours are available to experience this natural attraction.

 If you are visiting San Juan, then you may want a little rest and relaxation, or as the locals may say, a siesta.
-If your idea of a vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port, making a beach break one of the Best things to do in San Juan on a Cruise.
+If your idea of a vacation includes a beach break, then you are in luck as there are some very nice and easy to get to beaches near this port.

-If you are looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts, then Condado Beach is perfect for you.
+Looking for some fruity drinks with umbrellas and access to restaurants and hotel resorts?
+Then, Condado Beach is perfect for you.
 Located right near the hotel district, it is not exactly a remote beach, but it definitely has some perks including many options for water sports, the opportunity to utilize hotel amenities for additional costs, and the ability to rent chairs and umbrellas.

 If you want to venture outside the city, Isla Verde is a short cab ride from most major hotels or the cruise port and is located near the airport.
 It is definitely more populated than some other beaches, but if you are looking for a more lively party scene then this is where you want to be.